9 of the World's Healthiest Spices & Herbs You Should Be Eating

 Pictured Recipe: Herbal Chamomile Health Tonic

-May help: Soothe nausea, fight arthritis pain
+May help: Soothe nausea, fight arthritis pain, soothes migraines

 Ginger is well-known for easing a queasy stomach.
 Studies show it can help soothe morning sickness, as well as nausea from surgery or chemotherapy.
 And while there's no hard evidence it works, many people take ginger for motion sickness.